ruby-git/ruby-git/CONTRIBUTING.md

 We have a 3 step process for contributions:

 1. Commit changes to a git branch in your fork.
 Making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
-2. Create a Github Pull Request for your change, following the instructions in the pull request template.
+2. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
 3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

 ### Pull Request Requirements